kkimdev/id-generator/README.md

 # Design notes
 1. Optional random paddng TODO: is there a better padding strategy?
-2. Apply Feistel cipher with AES or ChaCha20 TODO: consider FF1 nide
+2. Apply Feistel cipher with AES or ChaCha20 TODO: consider FF1 mode
 3. Append HMAC(SHA) output

 # Other ID formats